Income tax rates

 |Either partner born before 6 April 1935 (relief restricted to 10%)||2||£8,445||£8,355|

 |For certain married couples and civil partners born after 5 April 1935 (relief 20%)||3||£1,150||£1,100|

 |Social Investment Tax Relief||£1,000,000||£1,000,000|

-- Available to spouses/civil partners born after 5 April 1935.
-The allowance is 10% of the personal allowance for those born after 5 April 1938.
+- Available to spouses/civil partners born after 5 April 1935, the allowance is 10% of the standard personal allowance.
 It allows a spouse or civil partner who is not liable to income tax above the basic rate to transfer this amount of their personal allowance to their spouse/civil partner.
 The recipient must not be liable to tax above the basic rate.
-The recipient is eligible to a tax reduction at 20% of the transferred amount.
+Relief is given as a tax reduction at 20% of the transferred amount.